 Can snow cave in my conservatory roof?

-For those looking for added reassurance, selecting durable roof options like Cosy Panels can provide extra peace of mind.
+For those looking for added reassurance, selecting durable options like Cosy Panels can provide extra peace of mind.
 Their strong, lightweight design ensures that your roof can handle the weight of snow without risk.

 How can I protect my conservatory from snow and ice damage?

 Snow and ice can cause damage to conservatories if not quickly dealt with.
-Make sure your gutters and drains are clear of debris to prevent blockages that lead to water pooling and freezing.
+Make sure your house’s gutters and drains are clear of debris to prevent blockages that lead to water pooling and freezing.
 It’s also a good idea to inspect seals and joints for cracks where water could seep in and freeze, causing further damage.
 Regular maintenance is key to avoiding expensive repairs later.

 Find more tips on conservatory maintenance and take a look at our Cosy Panels’ blog.